NAVER-INTEL-Co-Lab/gaudi-graphtransformer/README.md

 Since, the graph datasets are composed with high sparsity.
 To resolve this issues, many GNN frameworks (such as PyG and DGL) providing spmm operations.
 Unfortunately, current version of Intel Gaudi-v2 is not supporting spase matrix multiplication [Intel Forum](https://forum.habana.ai/t/questions-regarding-the-architecture-about-habana-gaudi/355/6)

+We adapt and modify compatibility based on [SGFormer official](https://github.com/qitianwu/SGFormer) codes.

 ## Implemented models